pisinger/pisinger.github.io/_posts/2025-06-26-edge-container-observability-using-inspektor-gadget.md

 - DaemonSet to run on demand including headless mode (which is not logging to stdout)
 - IG tool (which we will also run as DaemonSet as described later in this blog post)

-## 🛠️Deployment Part 1 - Enable Azure Monitor Container Insights (arc enabled k8s)
+## 🛠️Deploy Part 1 - Enable Azure Monitor Container Insights (arc enabled k8s)

 The initial step involves preparing our log pipeline using **Azure Monitor Container Insights**.
 To enable this on an Arc-enabled Kubernetes cluster, you can utilize the `Azure CLI` to create the appropriate Azure Monitor extension, allowing us to collect logs and metrics and ingest them into an Azure Log Analytics workspace.